drc-cs/SPRING25-DATA-INTENSIVE-SYSTEMS/lectures/L08/slides.md

 ## Distributed Data Processing

+> Update to use Stored Procedures.
+Maybe something named "create-dataset-v1" that takes in a raw dataset and outputs a ML-ready dataset.

 Often, your dataset is too large to fit into memory.
 In this case, you can use distributed data processing methods to handle the data.
 Since this process can require a lot of resources, you often want a checkpoint dataset to save your progress.
 Here is a reasonable best-practice workflow:

 Step 1: Collect raw data sources in to a cloud storage bucket.
-Or, if compatible, a columnar database like SnowFlake.
+Or, if compatible, a columnar database like Snowflake.

-Step 2: Using a distributed data processing framework (like SnowFlake, Spark, or Dask), create a dataset from the raw data sources.
+Step 2: Using a distributed data processing framework (like Snowflake, Spark, or Dask), create a dataset from the raw data sources.

 Step 3: Save the dataset to a cloud storage bucket.
-Or, if compatible, a columnar database like SnowFlake.
+Or, if compatible, a columnar database like Snowflake.
 Saving the dataset has a couple of purposes.
 1. It's a system of version control.
 2. It allows you to share with others.

 <!--s-->

-## Distributed Data Processing | SnowFlake Homework
+## Distributed Data Processing | Snowflake Homework

-We're going to create a Dataset in SnowFlake that illistrates some of the methods covered in this lecture.
+We're going to create a Dataset in Snowflake that illistrates some of the methods covered in this lecture.

 <!--s-->